yoanm/go-gh2tf/DOC.md

 NewValueGenerator returns a new ValueGenerator with provided list of prefix to consider as 'ident' tokens

-Default `tfsig` ident tokens and terraform gitHub resources will be automatically added
+Default `tfsig` ident tokens and terraform gitHub resources will be automatically added.

 ```golang
 basicStringValue := "basic_value"